rolling-scopes-school/tasks/react/modules/tasks/state-management.md

    - Add context to control the application theme (light or dark)

 4. Test Updates:
-   - Update your tests to accommodate the changes introduced by the chosen state management solution
+   - Update your tests to accommodate the changes introduced by the chosen state management solution and context API
-   - Test the functionality related to state management
+   - Test the functionality related to state management and theme switching

 ### Penalties